The Big Bang

 The observed temperature of the CMB now is 2.7 K, more than 1000 times smaller than 3000 K. The accepted explanation for this is that the wavelengths of the CMB radiation are stretched in the course of time, they arrive stretching.

 Here I would propose a simpler explanation.
 At 400,000 years ATB (After The Bang) our location (the location that will become us) received 3000 K radiation from the direct neighbourhood.
 That radiation has passed us by since.
 One billion years later we receive the CMB radiation from locations one billion lightyears away.
 Those locations recede from us and the light from those locations is severely red shifted to a much lower temperature than 3000 K. Another 12 or 13 billion years later - we are in present times now, 13.8 billion years ATB - all those radiations has passed us by and we are receiving now radiation from places about 13.8 billion ly away.
-Those places recede that much that the CMB has red shifted to the nowadays observed 2.7 K. It resembles a bit the reasoning in the solution of the paradox of Olbers at page 6 of the storyline THE EXPANSION OF THE UNIVERSE.
+Those places recede that much that the CMB has red shifted to the nowadays observed 2.7 K. It resembles a bit the reasoning in the solution for the paradox of Olbers that I found, see page 7 of the storyline THE EXPANSION OF THE UNIVERSE.

 The CMB that we observe is cooling down in the course of the billions of years (6.1)